liqd/a4-opin/docs/deployment.md

 From the production platform, one can reach stage and dev via appending `/@dev` or `/@stage`.
 This is configured manually in the platfrom.sh enviroment setup.

+In addition each environmnet needs to have at least `DJANGO_SECRET_KEY` variable defined.

 Local preparations
 ---